Adjective Names

 English word nameDescription:

-Loving is a lovely virtue name to bestow upon a child, especially as a sweet middle name.
+Loving is a lovely virtue name to bestow upon a child, but would likely make a better middle name for a boy.
 Richard and Mildred Loving were an interracial couple who married in the 60s, spurring a landmark Supreme Court case that legalized interracial marriage in all states.
 The story of this remarkable couple was showcased in the 2016 film "Loving".

 - Splendid